hemidactylus/mlops-speedrun-spamclassifier/README.md

 > Tip: you can check the data with the following CQL query:
 > `SELECT sms_id, toDate(sms_id), sender_id, sms_text FROM smss_by_users WHERE user_id='max';`.

-The user-data API can now be started (on a different port than the other API):
+The user-data API can now be started in another shell (also on a different port than the other API):
 ```
 uvicorn api.user_data.user_api:app --port 8111
 ```